We know the value of a high-quality early childhood education because we see it impact the lives of children and families every day.

-While preschool of any kind makes a difference for children, it’s high-quality programs that make the biggest difference.
+While preschool of any kind makes a difference for children, it is high-quality programs that make the biggest difference.
 If all programs were high-quality, U.S. preschool education could be 10 times more effective in closing the achievement gap.

 Joyce is accredited by the National Association for the Education of Young Children.
 Only 1 in every 4 preschool programs in Minnesota are NAEYC accredited; the process subjects the program to intense levels of scrutiny, and ensures we follow the highest standards for best practices in our field.
-Joyce is proud to value the quality of its program as paramount, and invest in the continued professional development of our teachers.
+Joyce values the quality of its program as paramount, and invests in the continued professional development of its teachers.